-Zoning bylaws regulate the type and location of development in a town and set the procedures for changing one use to another.
-Bylaws can encourage certain types of development and discourage or outright prohibit others.
-In Massachusetts, communities enjoy fairly broad latitude to adopt both liberal and restrictive approaches to land use regulation because the Commonwealth is a home rule state.
+Commonwealth is a home rule state.
 As such, the Zoning Act, G.L. c.
 40A, largely addresses zoning adoption, permitting, and appeal procedures; establishes the jurisdiction of local zoning officials; and exempts certain uses from zoning control, such as farms of a certain size, public or non-profit schools, day care centers, religious uses, and group homes.
 The Act also removes any dimensional barriers to access for people with disabilities.
 Local zoning bylaws and land use regulations can drive or limit development, and municipalities adjust these controls in response to local needs and market demand.
 This partially explains the wide differences in zoning policies and regulations found in cities and towns across the Commonwealth.

 Communities that want to promote affordable housing usually establish permissive rules or incentives for multifamily dwellings and an approval process that is clear and efficient.
 Conversely, a lack of effective zoning tools can hinder development and serve as a barrier to meeting local housing needs.
 The current Arlington Zoning Bylaw was recodified and reorganized in 2018, but no substantive housing-related changes were made until later the same year.
 The current Zoning Bylaw opens the door to some housing diversity in town, including multifamily housing and affordable units through the inclusionary bylaw.
 At Town Meeting in spring 2021, the Town successfully adopted an Accessory Dwelling Unit (ADU) policy in the bylaw, allowing attached or detached units of no more than 900 square feet, provided that the ADU or the primary residence is initially occupied by the property owner or a family member of the property owner.
-In addition, Town Meeting recently approved several changes to the Industrial District to allow artist live-work spaces.57
+This could have a positive impact on housing diversity in Arlington if approved by the Attorney General.
+In addition, Town Meeting recently approved several changes to the Industrial District to allow artist live-work spaces.55

 However, the current bylaw does not encourage multifamily housing, and in a series of focus groups with various Arlington stakeholders, many participants suggested that local zoning does not allow for enough diversity of housing types.
 Residential buildings containing more than two units generally require a special permit to be developed.
 This adds time, cost, and uncertainty to the permitting process, and also makes permit approvals more vulnerable to unwarranted appeals.
-Further, the bylaw does not define or regulate what has been commonly referred to as "missing middle" housing - smaller multifamily buildings of between approximately 4 - 12 units.
+Further, the bylaw does not define or regulate what has been commonly referred to as "missing middle" housing - smaller multifamily buildings of between approximately 4-12 units.
 While such buildings are allowed where multifamily is allowed, the development standards for multifamily are designed more for larger developments, making it difficult for a smaller building to meet all the requirements for lot size, open space, setbacks, and more and still be financially viable.
 This issue is explored further under Specific Zoning Barriers below.